OwnifyDapp/.github/README.md

 # .github
 Web3 Economy Framework

-# Decentrialzed Electronic Commerce (Web3 eCommerce)
+# Decentralized Electronic Commerce (Web3 eCommerce)

 The term decentralized electronic commerce refers to electronic trade via a decentralized autonomous network as a process of business between